- Chart

 Market Position

-Market Share: SPXN has a moderate market share within the universe of S&P 500 ex-sector ETFs.
+Market Share: SPXN's market share within the S&P 500 ex-Financials sector is moderate compared to broad market ETFs.

 Competitors